codess-aus/DP-100/Experiment.md

 A substitution value is an explicit value that is used to replace missing values.
 For example, you may replace missing values with a zero.

+**SMOTE** is a statistical technique used to append number of cases to your dataset and ensure balance for the new samples created.
+This technique can be used to remove imbalance of a certain class in your dataset.

+**Normalize Data module** is used to normalize columns within the dataset to eliminate bias that might be caused by large differences in the unit of values present in a column.You can normalize column values in such cases to fall between O and 1.

+**Partition and Sample module**.
+This module helps create partition of the source dataset and maintain the same ratio of values.
+This is useful to reduce the size of the dataset and not eliminate imbalance of the source data.

+**Split Data module**.
+The Split Data module is used to divide the dataset into two distinct sets based on the splitting mode provided.
+This is useful when training models by creating a training set and a testing set.